1-888-746-8388

 The time of day you visit Antelope Canyon can greatly impact your experience.
 The most sought-after moments are during midday when the sunlight enters the canyon and creates stunning light beams.
 These beams are especially prominent in the Upper Antelope Canyon.

-To witness this magical phenomenon, it's recommended to visit the canyon between late morning and early afternoon.
 However, if you prefer fewer crowds and a more peaceful ambiance, consider early morning or late afternoon visits.
+The canyon will still be gorgeous and you may even be able to enjoy it more.

 Peak Season vs. Off-peak Season

-If you plan to visit during the shoulder seasons of March to May or September to October (of the off-peak season of November to February) you'll find fewer visitors but also less chance of seeing the famous light beams.
+If you plan to visit during the shoulder seasons of March to May or September to October (or the off-peak season of November to February) you'll find fewer visitors but also less chance of seeing the famous light beams.

 Personal Interests and Preferences

-Ultimately, the amount of time you spend at Antelope Canyon depends on your personal interests and preferences.
 Consider what aspects of Antelope Canyon excite you the most (photography, history, geology, etc.) and allocate your time accordingly, while keeping in mind that you need a guided tour to explore.

 If you really want to experience all that Antelope Canyon has to offer, you may want to visit Upper and Lower Antelope Canyon in one day, doubling up on tour time.

-When planning your Antelope Canyon trip, consider whether you'll be exploring the Upper or Lower Antelope Canyon, the time of day you want to visit, and the season in which you'll be going.
+Once you have that down, consider whether you'll be exploring the Upper or Lower Antelope Canyon, the time of day you want to visit, and the season in which you'll be going.
 Remember to consider your personal interests and preferences, as well.

 ABOUT THE AUTHOR